Audit partners

 Default is the current billing cycle.
 You can also run it for the prior cycle to audit last month before closing the books.

-Run it in Claude, ChatGPT, or Gemini
+Read it in Claude, ChatGPT, or Gemini

 First run gives you the full unpaid invoice table with a diagnosed reason per row, plus a one-line summary.
+The same prompt works in any of the three.

-Optional — schedule it weekly
+Schedule it weekly

 Drop the prompt into Make, Zapier, or Google Apps Script.
 Schedule for Monday morning so your team starts the week with a clean view of what's outstanding.

 The Billing tab shows you what the status is.
-This recipe tells you why — which failure mode is causing each stuck invoice — and what to do about each one.
+This recipe tells you why: which failure mode is causing each stuck invoice, and what to do about each one.
 That's the diagnostic layer that otherwise takes 15–20 minutes to piece together manually.

 Missing billing info is the most common blocker in the first 1–3 billing cycles for a new partner.
 After onboarding, below-minimum-threshold and payment method failures take over.
 The recipe surfaces all three in a single run.